Algoroy27/osticket-prereqs/README.md

 </p>
 <p>
 Once inside the VM, go to the control panel.
 From the control panel open programs, Select, Turn Windows Features on and off.
 Then make sure to enable/install IIS in Windows and IIS Management Console.
 Make sure the following fields are checked; CGI, Common HTTP Features, and ISS Management Console.
+NOTE Make sure all Common HTTP features are checked
 </p>

 <br />